mikejoyceio/website-optimization/README.md

 #Website Optimization

+######Project Overview

 Project #4 of the [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

-The task was to optimize a provided website with a number of optimization and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second.
+Optimize a provided website with a number of optimization and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second.

 ##File Structure